Richard R. Murray

-Richard R. Murray (born February 3, 1956, in Bay City, Michigan) is the founder of Equity Schools Inc. and has extensive experience in education and real estate.
-He is most recognized for creating Nonlinear Project Funding to support education and other social causes, often including school formation, operations, and capital finance.
-He also founded the Next Generation Benefit Company which will provide young U.S. families with the first new college savings method since 1997.
+Richard R. Murray (born February 3, 1956, in Bay City, Michigan) is an American entrepreneur, educator, and real estate expert who founded Equity Schools.
+He also invented of the school model upon which the Cristo Rey Network is based.
+He is also recognized for creating Nonlinear Project Funding to support education and other social causes, often including school formation, operations, and capital finance.